ppy/osu-wiki/wiki/Difficulties/osu!/en.md

 # osu!

 These are the five difficulties a [beatmapper](/wiki/beatmapper) can [map](/wiki/map) for an osu!standard [mapset](/wiki/mapset).
-The articles below explains how to setup your beatmap for a specific difficulty and what you should be aware of when making them.
+The articles below explains how to set your beatmap up for a specific difficulty and what you should be aware of when making them.

 - ![Easy icon](/wiki/shared/Easy-s.png) [Easy](/wiki/Easy)
 - ![Normal icon](/wiki/shared/Normal-s.png) [Normal](/wiki/Normal)